 Overthinking Design Could Mean Underperforming Online

-A few days ago, I was in a client meeting where the direction of a new website design was the main topic of discussion.
+We were recently caught in a client meeting where the direction of a new website design was the main topic of discussion.
+We simply mentioned:

 “Think of it like writing a children’s book: simple text, lots of effective imagery, clear messaging.”

-When it comes to condensing the basic principles of modern web design into a simple but significant sentence, this one hits the mark.
+When it comes to condensing the basic principles of modern web design into a simple but significant sentence – we typically bring this analogy up!

 Web Design 101: Don’t Make Me Think